-- Addressing the privacy, security, and equity risks of expanding care coordination, health information exchange, prohibitions against information blocking, interoperability, access, and telehealth in a dynamic technological and entrepreneurial environment. - Developing policies and procedures consistent with federal and national standards in the exchange of health information and ensuring that health information sharing broadly implements national frameworks and agreements consistent with federal rules and regulations. - Developing definitions of complete clinical, administrative, and claims data consistent with federal policies and national standards.
+- Addressing the privacy, security, and equity risks of expanding care coordination, health information exchange, prohibitions against information blocking, interoperability, access, and telehealth in a dynamic technological and entrepreneurial environment. - Developing and/or leveraging policies and procedures consistent with federal and national standards in the exchange of health information and ensuring that health information sharing broadly implements national frameworks and agreements consistent with federal rules and regulations. - Developing and/or leveraging definitions of complete clinical, administrative, claims, and social determinant of health data consistent with existing and emerging federal policies and national standards.